Iteranya/anita-cms/POST_MORTEM.md

 You go to Aina, you got three tabs:

-Tab 1: Generator -> You click on selection of data from backend you want to access (auto populates your forms and custom collections and media files)
+Tab 1: Generator -> You click on selection of data from backend you want to access (auto populates your collections and custom collections and media files)

 Tab 2: Editor -> You have an editor to write HTML and Tailwind and Alpine stuff...
 You also got another editor to write CSS!!!